box/developer.box.com/content/guides/box-ai/ai-models/index.md

 may be limited.
 </Message>

+> Note: The tiles are currently a draft and might not be included in the release.
+The model table is the source of truth.

 <TileGrid rows="2">
     <Tile type="gpt" title="azure__openai__gpt_3_5_turbo_16k" href="/guides/box-ai/ai-models/azure-gpt-3-5-turbo-model-card">
       A model primarily designed for chat-related tasks but not exclusively.